Barcelona to join strike over Catalonia's independence vote | FOX Sports

 Barcelona tried to postpone its home match on Sunday during the referendum but the league denied its request, so it closed Camp Nou to spectators to send a protest message and avoid losing points and being sanctioned.
 It beat Las Palmas 3-0.

-Officials said more than 890 civilians and some 430 members of the police force were injured in clashes as the central government tried to halt the disputed independence referendum that it called unconstitutional.

-Club Barcelona, one of the main symbols of Catalonia, has openly backed the region’s rights to hold the referendum.
+Barcelona president Josep Bartomeu said the decision to play behind closed doors was one of the hardest he had to make at the club.
+He consulted club officials, coaches and players.

+”We knew that an empty Camp Nou would send a powerful message,” he said in a news conference on Monday. ”Everybody would be asking about what was happening in Catalonia.
+The game was broadcast around the world.
+It was an extraordinary measure for an extraordinary moment.”

-Many club members didn’t want the team to play at all on Sunday, but then it would forfeit the three points from the match against Las Palmas and risk losing another three points from a sanction.
+Many club members didn’t want the team to play at all on Sunday, but then it would forfeit the three points from the match and risk losing more points from a sanction.

+Bartomeu said an empty stadium was the best way to show the club was not pleased with the incidents in Catalonia.

+”The news of the suspension would last only one minute,” Bartomeu said. ”In the end, what we did lasted for 90 minutes.

+The majority of voters called for the region’s independence, but Spain doesn’t recognize the referendum as legit.

+One of the main symbols of Catalonia, Barcelona has openly backed the region’s rights to hold the referendum.

-Defender Gerard Pique, one of the most outspoken players defending the Catalans, teared up after the game as he talked about confrontations between voters and police.
+Defender Gerard Pique, one of the most outspoken players defending the Catalans, was in tears after the game as he talked about confrontations between voters and police.
 Authorities used batons and fired rubber bullets to clear protesting voters across the northeastern region.

 Barcelona’s employees on Monday held a 15-minute strike to condemn the violence used by authorities.